 - When traveling with a laptop, remove all PII from it or encrypt it.
 If possible, we recommend using a laptop specifically designated for travel with no personal information on it.
 Note: CIS has loaner laptops for faculty, staff and grad students who are working on projects when traveling abroad.
 The loaners can be signed out at the Computer Service & Repair window.

 - Become aware of and comply with all export controls.
 For example, some countries ban or severely regulate the use of encryption, you should check country-specific information before traveling with an encrypted laptop.
-See the Symantec Endpoint Encryption FAQ on international traveling restrictions for details.
+See the BitLocker (Windows) or FileVault 2 (Macs) article for information on international traveling restrictions.

 - Set a strong password or passcode for your device.
 Here are some ideas on how to create a strong and memorable password.